ydb-platform/ydb-nodejs-sdk/packages/topic/README.md

 ```

 Performance note: awaiting `commit()` in the hot path reduces throughput.
 For high load, prefer fire‑and‑forget plus `onCommittedOffset` to observe confirmations asynchronously.

+Commit semantics: each message acknowledges its own offset range (plus any server-side offset hole immediately preceding it — retention gaps and `readFrom` skips).
+A message you deliberately leave uncommitted is never covered by later commits of other messages, and the server advances the consumer offset only over gap-free acknowledged intervals — so a failed message keeps the committed offset behind it and is redelivered after a restart.
+Committing out of order is safe; an awaited `commit()` of a later message resolves once the earlier ones are committed too.

 ## Writer